noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 - To give people a new perspective on racial prejudices and help them see and positively act upon them instead of letting them control them

+# Other Texts I Will Refrence
+- 'When they see us' on netflix
+-

 # Key Scenes